 - We were the first business school in Australia to gain dual accreditation from AACSB International and EQUIS - the most prestigious standards a business school can achieve.

 - Our MBA program is ranked 16th in the world by The Economist, identifying it as the leading MBA outside of Europe and North America.
 We are also the top MBA provider in Australia according to AFR BOSS Magazine.

-- Our MBA has received a five star rating by Australia’s most influential rating body, the GMAA, for ten years in a row.
+- Our MBA has received a five star rating by Australia’s most influential rating body, the GMAA, for eleven years in a row.

 - We were classed as above world standard in all fields of research in the Australian government’s ERA assessment.